apitestbase/apitestbase.github.io/_docs/en/creating-an-automated-test-case.md

 ---
-title: Creating Automated Test Case
+title: Creating an Automated Test Case
+redirect_from: /docs/en/creating-automated-test-case
-permalink: /docs/en/creating-automated-test-case
+permalink: /docs/en/creating-an-automated-test-case
-key: docs-creating-automated-test-case
+key: docs-creating-an-automated-test-case
 ---
-We are going to demo how to test a REST API that updates an article record in database, like shown below.
+We are going to walk through how to test a REST API that updates an article record in the database, like shown below.

 <div style="text-align: center">
     <img alt="The Scenario to Test" src="../../screenshots/basic-use/the-scenario-to-test-with-automated-test-case.svg" width="65%" height="65%">